 Quintín Rivera Toro was born in Caguas, Puerto Rico in 1978.
 He holds a B.F.A. in Sculpture from Hunter College, New York – 2001; B.A. in Communications and Film Studies, from the University of Puerto Rico in Río Piedras – 2007; and an M.F.A. in Sculpture from the Rhode Island School of Design in Providence, Rhode Island – 2013.
-He currently pursues a Ph.D. in Art Production and Investigation with the Universitat Politécnica de Valencia in Spain.
+He has a Ph.D. in Art Production and Investigation with the Universitat Politécnica de Valéncia in Spain – 2019.